mahdic200/weava/docs/README.md

-# Documentations for GoFiber-Template
+# Documentations for Weava

-This is the source code for building `GoFiber-Template` manual and you can make the newest version of docs for yourself locally or contribute to this project , which will be really appreciated ;) .
+This is the source code for building `Weava` manual and you can make the newest version of docs for yourself locally or contribute to this project , which will be really appreciated ;) .

 Let's get our hands on !